 This course provides a study of typical and atypical language development, including cultural influences, second-language acquisition, and the effects of sensory impairment.
-Included is the exploration of research-based language-intervention logy; and onals.

-strategies and devices/systems across age and skill levels.
+Included is the exploration of research-based language-intervention strategies and devices/systems across age and skill levels.
 10 clinical hours.